 Fines - Fines will be assessed for lost or damaged books.
 Students and parents will be notified throughout the year, and in the spring.
-Students may be assigned consequences in an effort to collect missing books or fines.
-Consequences may include lunch detentions, after-school detentions, and possibly withholding of yearbooks.
 A certain amount of wear and tear is expected each year.
 Book fines are reserved for cases of excessive damage and lost books.
 At the close of the year a letter will be mailed to those students with outstanding fines.